andre-d/organic/README.md

 Please note that relative addressing is different than the "$" constant, which refers to the address of the current line.

+### Macros

+To define a macro, use the .macro and .endmacro directives.
+Here is an example macro definition:

+    .macro test(param1, param2) ; Also valid: "test()" and "test" for parameter-less macros SET param1, param2
+        ADD param2, param1
+    .endmacro

+The parameters defined in the .macro directive may be freely used inside of the macro itself.
+To use a macro:

+    test(A, B)

+This will expand to the following:

+    SET A, B
+    ADD B, A

+You may recursively use macros in a macro definition, for instance:

+    .macro test2()
+        test(A, C)
+    .endmacro

 ### Pre-processor directives

 .orgASM offers several pre-processor directives to ease use.
 These may be used with either "." or "#".